 It also has 2 HDMI ports and MHL which easily accommodate Blu-ray disc players, gaming consoles, and other streaming devices.

 Epson 2040 can project up to 300 inches and is equipped with 4 image modes.
-The dynamic mode and the default mode is a little greenish but good enough if you need maximum light output.
+The dynamic mode and the default mode are a little greenish but good enough if you need maximum light output.

 The key feature of the Home Cinema 2040 is the balance of the image modes.
 Each of the image modes of the projector has the same balance of natural character.
 This makes the projector a good option for movie streaming.